PixelMelt/blog/content/Obfuscation/Virtualization.md

 ![[real one.png]]

-# Braindump
-kinda at a loss for how to make my stuff better so here's random ideas that I mostly stole from elsewhere.
+Ideas that I mostly stole from elsewhere.

 use constants defined in block A to decrypt B and C which branch from A

-Spin opcode indexs around during execution, could just use a seeded random function
+Rotate opcode indexs around during execution, could just use a seeded random function

 also using seeded random function to decrypt bytecode

 Eric says
 > The **OPS_FUNCTIONS** was originally an _array_ of ops functions but in the pretty version it was converted to an object with each key corresponding to the index in the original _array_.
 It would have been too difficult to find each op in an **array** of hundreds of ops visually when working along ShapeSecurity's VM.
 For this reason alone it was converted into an _object_ instead of an _array_.

-I guess this means I should try to shove everything onto one array, my vm already kinda does this tho so I guess im good, unless I add more shit into the opcode array, might make things more confusing if ops and important functions just continuously get shuffled around together.
+What makes shape actually hard to reverse?
+- opcodes aren't atomic and are split into multiple "actions" what when run in sequence have the same effect
+- strings get decrypted at runtime using 2 indexes of an array of base64 strings that get xored together
+- who knows (not me)